It's Douglas Urbanski filling in for Rush Limbaugh, who will be back here tomorrow.

 Where did they go?

-Economists are scratching their head.
+Economists just scratching their head.

-The labor department last week reported that the U.S. labor force, everyone who has a job or is looking for one shrank by 500,000 people, half a million people in March.
+The Labor Department last week reported that the U.S. labor force, everyone who has a job or is looking for one, shrank by 500,000 people, half a million people, in March, in one month, in one month in March.

-That brought the civilian labor force participation rate to 63.3% in March, the lowest level since May of 1979.
+That brought the civilian labor force participation rate to 63.3%, in March, the lowest level since May of 1979.

 They thought this would happen because baby boomers were beginning to retire.